HL7/fhir-military-service/input/pagecontent/conformance-profiles.md

 ### Conformance to MSH Profiles

 Each MSH profile expresses requirements and expectations for FHIR instances in terms of structural constraints and terminology bindings.
 If an instance is required to conform with an MSH profile, it MUST [validate](https://www.hl7.org/fhir/validation.html) against that profile.
-Only certain FHIR instances associated with an [USVeteran](conformance-patients.html) carry MSH conformance expectations.

 #### Data Sender Expectations